mwbowers/mwbowers.github.io/reference/host-services/program-class-remove-message-method1.md

 Note that invoking this method is equivalent to calling the two-method overload with the value of "*PRV *" for the program queue parameter; e.g. RemoveMessage("*PRV *", *messageKey* ).

 *messageKey* may be a value returned by a preceding call to **SendProgramMessage** .
 In this case, the message in the **SendProgramMessage** call is removed.
 Alternately, the value of *messageKey* may be the keyword "*ALL", indicating that all messages on the program message queue should be removed.
-NOTE: currently, the Monarch Framework only supports the keyword "*ALL" for the value of *messageKey* .
+NOTE: currently, the Monarch Base only supports the keyword "*ALL" for the value of *messageKey* .
 <!-- -->

  <!-- start -->